sarahaman/gutenbergHackerNLP/README.md

 # Terminology

-Throughout our analyses, we reference the corpi by the terms:
+Throughout our analyses, we reference the corpora by the terms:

 1. **Books:** Which encompasses the text from all of the 7 Project Gutenberg books
 2. **Blogs:** Which encompasses all of the modern text; both Hacker News and the blogs (despite the name)